 In March 2016, the FASB issued ASU 2016-07, Equity Method and Joint Ventures affect all entities that have an investment that becomes qualified for the equity method of accounting as a result of an increase in the level of ownership or degree of influence.
 ASU 2016-07 is effective for the Company beginning on January 1, 2017, early adoption is permitted.
-The Company is currently evaluating the effect this ASU will have its consolidated financial statements.
+The adoption of this guidance by the Company is not expected to have a material impact on its consolidated financial statements.